Save Battery Park City's Trees

 3. The Broadsheet — "Going to the Wall" — BPCA cites USACE 15-ft vegetation-free zone

-4. USACE EP 1110-2-18 — Guidelines for Landscape Planting and Vegetation Management at Levees, Floodwalls, Embankment Dams, and Appurtenant Structures (May 2019) — Section 2-2: vegetation-free zone primary purpose is access; Section 1-2(b): variance process for preserving natural resources; Section 3-3: floodwall-specific provisions.
-Supersedes ETL 1110-2-583
+4. USACE EP 1110-2-18 — Guidelines for Landscape Planting and Vegetation Management at Levees, Floodwalls, Embankment Dams, and Appurtenant Structures (May 2019) — Section 2-2: vegetation-free zone primary purpose is access; Section 1-2(b): variance process for preserving natural resources; Section 3-3: floodwall-specific provisions

 5. Downtown Phoenix — Central Station tree relocation — 20 mature trees successfully relocated during redevelopment

-7. BPCA Final EIS — Executive Summary (May 2025) — ES-17/18: tree removal and replacement summary; DEIS commitment to explore FEMA variance process struck from Final EIS (visible in strikethrough text)
+7. BPCA Final EIS — Executive Summary (May 2025) — ES-17/18: tree removal and replacement summary; design "meets the objectives of FEMA (and the USACE guidelines)"; DEIS commitment to explore FEMA variance process struck from Final EIS

 9. BPCA Environmental Review page — full DEIS/FEIS chapter index and appendices